The Wayƒarers Journal ©

 The Phylum Angiosperm, Class Level Information Go Down Go Up

-The Plant Kingdom has over 382,000 species, is currently divided into five phylums, and the largest number of plant species fall into the one phylum, which is Angiosperm.
-Each phyla groups is divided into even smaller groups, known as classes.
+The Plant Kingdom has a little less than 400,000 species, which is currently divided into five phylums.
+The largest number of plant species fall into the one phylum, which is Angiosperm.
+Too, all of the phyla groups are divided into even smaller groups, known as classes.

-Currently, the wise men of the earth are endeavoring to classify everything into categories according to how it evolved, with their debates raging on and on.
-Methinks that they will never learn the truth because they eliminate the obvious, that all organisms were created by God.
+However, the wise men of the earth are currently endeavoring to classify everything into categories according to how it evolved, with their ongoing debates raging on and on.
+Methinks that they will never learn the truth because they eliminate the completely obvious, that all organisms were created by God.
 (But don′t try to tell them this because they will just make fun of you and your belief that there is a God.)

 With all this wisdom among these worldly wise, is their understanding a totally new way of dividing the plants.
 No, actually the truth concerning all living organisms is beginning to emerge, a truth about life that is even more complicated than has ever been understood.
 Therefore, to keep my photo galley as simple as possible, I will go back to the basics that I was taught when I was in college, when the evolution fad was not as popular.

-1. Vascular: organisms with a channel or system of channels for carrying fluids.
+1. Vascular: organisms with fluid carrying channel or channel system.

 The reproduction process is by the development of seeds within an ovary enclosed in sporophtye tissue, which itself is embedded in a flower.
 After the flower is fertilized, the flower falls off and the ovary bulges to become a fruit.